vizv/scripts/docs/timestream.rst

 rate of action completion per unit is effectively capped at the granularity of the simulation, so very fast units will lose some of their advantage.
-In the extreme case, with the computer struggling to run at 1 FPS and ``timestream`` simulating thousands of FPS (and the ``--max-boost`` cap increased to crazy values), all units will perform exactly one action per frame.
+In the extreme case, with the computer struggling to run at 1 FPS and ``timestream`` simulating thousands of FPS (and the ``max-frame-skip`` cap increased to 20), all units will perform exactly one action per frame.
 This would make the game look robotic.
 With default settings, it will never get this bad, but you can always choose to alter the ``timestream`` configuration to your preferred balance of speed vs. accuracy.

 Limitations
 -----------